Secret Story (Lithuanian TV series)

 Paslapčių namai (lit.
-The House of Secrets) is a Lithuanian reality competition television show based on the original French series Secret Story and part of the franchise of the same name.
+The House of Secrets) is a Lithuanian reality competition television show based on the French series Secret Story and part of the franchise of the same name.

-Like the original French version, although Paslapčių namai is not a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, the show has a similar concept while including his own game mechanics and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay.
+Like the original French version, the show is not a direct adaptation of the Big Brother franchise's format, created by producer John de Mol Jr. in 1997, but has a similar concept while including his own game mechanics and is also produced and owned by Big Brothers production company Endemol Shine Group/Banijay Entertainment.
 It started on March 2, 2013, on TV3, TV6 and TV8.